A suburban community north of downtown Baltimore

-Garrison is a census-designated place with a wide variety of bustling retail, a historic country club and coveted private schools.
+Garrison is a suburb with a wide variety of bustling retail, a historic country club and coveted private schools.
 This convenient suburb, about 16 miles outside of Baltimore, is great for commuters.
-Reisterstown Road is the main thoroughfare in the community and hosts dozens of big box stores, familiar chains and locally owned shops and restaurants.
-“Garrison is an established [area], and it’s a little off the beaten path,” says Tabitha Richardson, a broker at NextHome Leaders who has been selling homes in the area for about 19 years.
+Reisterstown Road is the main thoroughfare in the neighborhood and hosts dozens of big box stores, familiar chains and locally owned shops and restaurants.
+“Garrison is an established neighborhood, and it’s a little off the beaten path,” says Tabitha Richardson, a broker at NextHome Leaders who has been selling homes in the area for about 19 years.
 “But it’s also easy to access everything as well, such as shopping and major highways.
 That means you can be in the mix if you want to, or you can enjoy the more secluded, established neighborhoods.”
 The Green Spring Valley Hunt Club caters to a high-end private member base, and Garrison Forest School is a private all-girl's academy and boarding school.
 Apart from townhouses, large family homes on secluded lots give homeowners a sense of privacy out in nature.

 Garrison’s compact subdivisions and spacious private lots